martin12333/marti-onedrive/github-copilot-24/github-copilot.f8.md

 https://code.visualstudio.com/docs/copilot/ai-powered-suggestions

-but for me, the tab merely inserts the tab
+but for me, the tab merely inserts the tab character, and the suggestions are not accepted

-## quickfix?

-changed control+/
-try it

-## quickfix?
+##

 command:workbench.action.openGlobalKeybindingsFile
 file:///C:\Users\marti\AppData\Roaming\Code\User\keybindings.json